This recipe was made with the Chef’s Pan & the Stockpot from the MEYER Cinder and Smoke Collection.

 I’ve used a mixture of caramalised onions, garlic, ginger, Arabic curry powder (I got this from Dubai, you can use Indian curry powder instead) and tomato paste.
 I could have used fresh tomatoes, but I wanted a highly concentrated base.
 The larger tomato variety contains a lot of water, which would have diluted the flavour and taken longer to cook.
 You could use cherry tomatoes to solve this (if you’re really keen on fresh ingredients).

-Spicy Lemongrass Coconut Curry (Vegan)
+Lemongrass Coconut Curry (Vegan & Kid-Friendly)

 - 1 Stockpot from the MEYER Cinder and Smoke Collection